sirijiji/blogg-with-quarkus-v2/README.md

 ## Creating a native executable

-You can create a native executable using:
+You can create a native executable using (windows CMD):
+- open windows cmd (if on windows)
+- change directory to this project
+- run this command line
 ```shell script
 call "C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\VC\Auxiliary\Build\vcvars64.bat" && mvn package -Pnative
 ```